Lauren Wood: Biography

 Wood's career began in the mid-1960s when she formed a band called Rebecca and the Sunnybrook Farmers.
 In 1972, she provided back-up vocals on Frank Zappa's album The Grand Wazoo.
-In 1973, Wood formed the band Chunky, Novi & Ernie with her cousin Novi Novog and bassist Ernie Emerita.
+In 1973, Wood formed the band Chunky, Novi & Ernie with her cousin Novi Novog and bassist Ernie Eremita (died 15 April 2018).
 They released two albums both co-produced by Ted Templeman and John Cale.
 "Underground", from the 1973 album was covered by Montrose on Paper Money (1974).
 Frank Zappa can be heard speaking at the beginning of "Rosalie".

 In 1979, she released her first self-titled album, Lauren Wood on Warner Bros.
 Records.
 Although a solo album, the words "Featuring Novi and Ernie" appear in the lower right corner of the cover and the photo has Wood flanked by her bandmates.
 Guests included Michael McDonald, Little Feat members Bill Payne and Fred Tackett, Steve Lukather, Ronnie Montrose, Jim Keltner, and Patrick Simmons.
 The duet "Please Don't Leave" went to No. 5 on Billboard's Adult Contemporary chart and No. 24 on the Billboard Hot 100.

 She has also written Top 20 hits for Gladys Knight and Philip Bailey, as well as songs for Cher, Dusty Springfield, Johnny Mathis, Sammy (Van Halen) Hagar, Animotion, Larry Coryell, Warren Hill, Leo Sayer, Billy Preston, Nicolette Larson, Tiffany, Albert Hammond, and Presuntos Implicados.
 Rita Coolidge performed Wood's song, "Echo My Heart" for Farm Aid.
 Wood's songs have appeared in numerous films and television shows including Police Academy 3: Back in Training and Just Shoot Me!